wvlet/airframe/README.md

 - **Simple to use**
   - You can start logging by adding `wvlet.log.LogSupport` trait to your code.
 No need to write `Logger.getLogger(xxx)` anymore.
 - **Fast and light-weight**
-  - wvlet-lot uses Scala macro based logging code generation.
-So log messages will be instantiated only when necessary.
+  - wvlet-log uses Scala macros for efficiency; log messsgages will be instanciated only when the log level is effective.
-  - wvlet-log is an extension of JVM's built-in `java.util.logging`.
-No need to add custom binding jars, such as logback-classic as in slf4j.
+  - wvlet-log is just an extension of JVM's built-in `java.util.logging`.
+So no need exists to add custom binding jars, such as logback-classic as in slf4j.
 - **Informative**
   - ANSI colored logging support.
   - You can also show the **source code locations** (line number and pos) of log messages.